 The new Vietnamese president, Nguyen Xuan Phuc, was prime minister for the 2016-2021 term and is credited with boosting Vietnam’s economic success during his tenure.
 The country’s economy grew by seven per cent in 2018, and foreign investment reached US$30 billion – an increase of 44 per cent over the previous year – as a result of global tech giants, such as Apple Inc., moving parts of their supply chain facilities to Vietnam.
 The country has 13 free trade agreements (FTAs) in force, including the most recent European Union-Vietnam FTA in 2020.
 Two other free trade agreements were recently signed in 2020: An FTA with the United Kingdom and the Regional Comprehensive Economic Partnership (RCEP) with nine members of the Association of Southeast Asian Nations (ASEAN), plus Australia, China, Japan, New Zealand, and South Korea.
 Two other agreements are under negotiation: An FTA with Iceland, Liechtenstein, Norway and Switzerland, and an FTA with Israel.
 Taken together, Vietnam will have free trade agreements with nearly 60 economies that make up about 90 per cent of the world’s gross domestic product (GDP).

 Meanwhile, Vietnam has largely succeeded in containing the spread of the coronavirus within its borders and its early COVID-19 pandemic strategy received international acclaim.
 With its proximity to China and having a population of 98 million people, the Vietnamese government used an effective communication strategy to earn public trust and support, with a strong emphasis on prevention that included early identification of cases, compulsory quarantine, and effective treatment.
-As of May 27, 2021, Vietnam had a total of 6,086 (2,853 recovered) and 45 deaths related to COVID-19.
+As of May 27, 2021, Vietnam had a total of 6,086 positive cases (2,853 recovered) and 45 deaths related to COVID-19.

 Vietnam’s new leaders are seeking to transform the national economy from a resource-based and labour-intensive model to one that is based on innovation and advanced technology.
 Priority will be given to investments in strategic infrastructure, research and development, the digital economy, science and technology, and the development of a high-tech manufacturing sector.
 This transition will require higher investments in human capital.
 To achieve its goals, Vietnam will need to overcome the challenges of skilled labour shortages and low productivity by matching vocational education and technical training to meet market demand.
 This means an increase in spending for research and development, attracting highly skilled migrant workers, forecasting trends in labour demand, and meeting international standards.
 Canada, with a high-quality education system and a well-developed technology industry, could be an effective partner in assisting Vietnam during this transition.